timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

       ``~/Maildir/nasa-breaking-news/``.

   catchup
-      Disable output plugin execution.
-In this mode, the feed is still read and parsed, but new entries are not added to the database.
+      Skip to the latest feed items.
+The feed is still read and parsed, and new feed items are added to the database, but output plugins are never called.

   pause
-      Completely skip feed during fetch.
+      Completely skip feed during fetch or parse.
 Similar to catchup, but doesn't fetch the feed at all and doesn't touch the cache.

 Here is a more complete example configuration with all the settings
 used: